Cornick (food)

 Cornick (kornik) is a Filipino deep-fried crunchy puffed corn nut snack.
 It is most commonly garlic-flavored but can also come in a variety of other flavors.
-It is traditionally made with glutinous corn.
+It is traditionally made with Lagkitan glutinous corn.

 Description

 Cornick is made by soaking corn kernels in water for three days, changing the water used for soaking daily.
-The corn used is traditionally glutinous corn (mais malagkit or mais pilit), but other types of corn can also be used, including popcorn.
+The corn variety used is traditionally Lagkitan glutinous corn (also known mais malagkit or mais pilit), but other types of corn can also be used, including popcorn.
 After soaking, the kernels are drained and dried thoroughly.
 It is then deep-fried in oil at about 120 to 130 °C, to ensure that the kernels do not pop.
 It is cooked for around two to three minutes then drained on paper towels.

 Cornick is traditionally seasoned with salt and toasted garlic.
-Commercial variants come in a larger aray of flavors including adobo, chili, cheese, and barbecue flavors.
+Commercial variants are available in a larger variety of flavors including adobo, chili, cheese, and barbecue flavors.

 Variations

 Chichacorn, a portmanteau of "chicharron" and "corn", is a variant of cornick originating from the Ilocos region.
 It differs from cornick in that it is allowed to partially pop during frying.